faamir/Detect-full-rotations/README.md

 # Detect-full-rotations

-Detect full rotations with python
+Detect full rotations, interfaces and line degree with python